KirillSharafutdinov/revilio-ios/README.md

 ### 🔑 Key Architectural Patterns
 - **Reactive State Management:** The entire application state is managed reactively using Combine publishers and subscribers
+- **Dependency Management:** Сentralized dependency management in DependencyContainer
-- **Dependency Injection:** A lightweight DI system using the `@Inject` property wrapper and Resolver service locator pattern
+- **Dependency Injection:** A lightweight DI system using the `@Inject` property wrapper and Resolver service locator pattern for additional dependency controls
 - **State Machines:** Complex feature lifecycles are managed through a custom generic StateMachine implementation
 - **Repository Pattern:** All external dependencies are abstracted through repository protocols